 You don't need to buy oat flour if you have a high-speed blender.
 Simply grind rolled oats into a fine flour!

-❤️ Love that chocolate cherry combination?
+❤️ Love that chocolate cherry combo?

 Chocolate Cherry Chia Oatmeal Bars

-- 3 tbsp chia seeds
+- 3 tablespoon chia seeds

-- 3/4 cup boiling water
+- ¾ cup boiling water

-- 1/2 cup natural peanut butter
+- ½ cup natural peanut butter or almond butter

-- 1/3 cup liquid honey
+- ⅓ cup liquid honey

 - 1 large egg

-- 2 tbsp water
+- 2 tablespoon water

-- 1/2 cup oat flour certified gf, if necessary
+- ½ cup oat flour, certified gf, if necessary

-- 1/4 cup sorghum flour
+- ¼ cup sorghum flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder gf, if necessary

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 cup quick-cooking rolled oats certified gf, if necessary
+- ½ cup quick-cooking rolled oats certified gf, if necessary

-- 1/2 cup dried cherries chopped
+- ½ cup dried cherries chopped

-- 1/3 cup chopped dark chocolate or chocolate chips
+- ⅓ cup chopped dark chocolate or chocolate chips

 - Combine chia seeds and boiling water.
 Stir to ensure it is evenly mixed, as the seeds sometimes tend to clump together.
 Set aside.
 It will form a gel-like mass.

 - Add the wet ingredients to the dry ingredients and stir to blend.
-Pour the batter into the prepared pan and bake at 350°F. for 27 - 29 minutes.Do not overbake or bars will be dry.
+Pour the batter into the prepared pan and bake at 350°F. A 9-inch square pan will take 27 - 29 minutes, and an 8-inch square pan may take a minute or two longer.Do not overbake or bars will be dry.
 Check for doneness by inserting a toothpick.
-It should come out clean at the edges, but be slightly moist in the middle.
+The toothpick should come out clean at the edges of the bars, but be slightly moist in the middle of the pan.